Citizenship in the American and Global Polity

 an interdisciplinary seminar for CAOs, Academic Vice Presidents, Provosts, and Academic Deans

-The Wye Dean Seminar builds upon the long history of the Wye Facutly Seminar.
+The Wye Deans' Seminar builds upon the long history of the Wye Faculty Seminar.
 Founded by Douglass Cater, then president of Washington College, and Josiah Bunting III, then president of Hampden-Sydney College, the Wye Faculty Seminar began as a pilot program in August 1983, when five small liberal arts colleges—Washington, Hampden-Sydney, Hood, Sweet Briar and Spelman—sent twenty professors to participate in an experimental, round-table discussion of "Citizenship and the American Polity."

 Upon the retirement of Douglass Cater from Washington College and Josiah Bunting's assumption as headmaster at the Lawrenceville School, the Association of American Colleges and Universities and The Aspen Institute agreed to co-sponsor the Wye Faculty Seminar in 1991.

 For further information, contact: Charlene Costello, Senior Coordinator, phone 410-820-5374, fax 410-827-9182, or email@example.com.